 Running PowerShell Scripts Made Easy

-You don't need to be a PowerShell or scripting expert to easily run PowerShell scripts.
+You don't need to be a PowerShell or scripting language expert to easily run PowerShell scripts.
 Simply follow these three steps and you'll be running PowerShell scripts in no time.

 Learn more from "Administrative Reporting with PowerShell," June 2012.